-ABF/Univeristy of Chicago Doctoral Fellow in Law and Social Science
+ABF/University of Chicago Doctoral Fellow in Law and Social Science

-Prior to pursuing her doctoral studies, Heba worked at the International Center for Transitional Justice in New York and earned an M.A. in Gender and Women’s Studies from the University of Wisconsin–Madison.
+Before pursuing her doctoral studies, Heba worked at the International Center for Transitional Justice in New York and earned an M.A. in Gender and Women’s Studies from the University of Wisconsin–Madison.